chrisroadmap/heatstress/README.md

     (heatstress) $ cd ~/heatstress  # or whatever the path to your local repo is (heatstress) $ pip install -r requirements.txt

+7. To ensure that notebooks are cleaned to enable better version control, I use `nb-clean`.
+This automatically sets up a pre-commit hook to clean notebooks of outputs and cell execution counts.
+After all is installed, run

+    (heatstress) $ nb-clean add-filter